ligato/cn-infra/statuscheck/README.md

 **Overall Agent Status**

-Overall Agent Status is aggregated from all Plugins Status (logical AND foreach success/error status).
+Overall Agent Status is aggregated from all Plugins Status (logical AND foreach Plugin Status success/error).

 To retrieve the current overall status of the agent from ETCD, get the `/vnf-agent/<agent-label>/check/status` key: